-Students wishing to withdraw from a program prior to program completion need to meet with the Coordinator of Career and Technical Education .
-The Coordinator will review with the student the options that are available should the student want to return at a future date.
+Students wishing to withdraw from a program prior to program completion need to meet with the Coordinator of Career and Technical Education Manager of Career Enhancement.
+The Manager Coordinator will review with the student the options that are available should the student want to return at a future date.
 The student will be given a short exit survey, the result of which will be used for data reporting purposes.
 The student must settle any financial obligations prior to leaving.

-Students wishing to withdraw from a program prior to program completion must meet with a Financial Aid Specialist to determine if the student has to pay back any of his/her Pell award.
+Students wishing to withdraw from a program prior to program completion must meet with a Financial Aid Coordinator Specialist to determine if the student has to pay back any of his/her Pell award.
+Refer to the Financial Aid Policy & Procedure section of this handbook for additional information.
 Students are asked to confirm with the Administrative Office their current mailing and email addresses to facilitate quick processing of any refunds.